alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 How old is the system?

-Hyrum’s Law states that over time, the users of an API depend on every aspect of its implementation, resulting in fragile and unpredictable behaviors.
+Hyrum's Law states that over time, the users of an API depend on every aspect of its implementation, resulting in fragile and unpredictable behaviors.

 ## Simplicity Is End-to-End, and SREs Are Good for That